leeds-maths-pgr/leeds_pgr_basic/README.md

 # PGR Basic

-This is a simple pandoc template and stylesheet initially written to be used for the School of Maths PGR conference.
+This is a simple [Hugo](https://gohugo.io/) theme initially written to be used for the School of Maths PGR conference.

 ## Requirements